mk-fg/fuse-auto-cleanup-fs/README.md

 Then unmount as usual: `umount /mnt/storage/temp`

 Always replaces directory with a new mountpoint, so only needs it as a single argument.\
-To access underlying dir at the same time, bind-mount it to multiple places.
+To access underlying dir at the same time, bind-mount it (or its parent dir) to multiple places first.

 Run `./acfs -h` to see acfs-specific options
 (like `-u/--usage-limit` threshold) at the top, with info on their defaults.

-If installed along with `mount.acfs` wrapper to PATH, it can be used from `/etc/fstab` or systemd mount units same as any other fuse-fs, e.g.:
+If installed along with `mount.acfs` wrapper to PATH, it can be used from `/etc/fstab` or systemd mount units, same as any other fuse-fs, for example:
 ```
 acfs /mnt/storage/temp acfs usage-limit=90,uid=myuser,gid=myuser,nofail
 ```

-systemd should auto-order that mount after `/mnt/storage`, but when using same mountpoint on multiple lines, `x-systemd.after=` and similar explicit ordering options can help (from [man systemd.mount]).
+systemd should auto-order that mount after `/mnt/storage`, but when using same mountpoint on multiple fstab lines, adding `x-systemd.after=` and similar explicit ordering options might be useful (from [man systemd.mount]).

 [man systemd.mount]: https://man.archlinux.org/man/systemd.mount.5